-(ii) Contribution rates for the long-term disability plan are actuarially determined every year as a percentage of covered payroll.
+- (i) The March 31, 2023 actuarial valuation report for the Public Service Pension Plan was received by the Public Service Pension Board of Trustees on December 20, 2023.
+This report indicated that the pension fund had an actuarial surplus of \$4.5 billion.
+Under the terms of the Plan's joint trust agreement, plan members and employers' share in any increase or decrease in contribution rates.
+The next valuation, expected to be received during the fiscal year ending March 31, 2027, will be as at March 31, 2026. - (ii) Contribution rates for the long-term disability plan are actuarially determined every year as a percentage of covered payroll.
 The funding policy for this plan calls for amortization of individual participating employer deficits and surpluses over 5 years and a 110% funding target for each participant in 5 years.
-As a result, the employer contribution rate was decreased from 2.55% to 2.36% of covered payroll effective April 1, 2022.
-The actuarial valuation as at September 30, 2022 determined an overall fund surplus.
-The next scheduled valuation, expected to be received during the fiscal year ending March 31, 2024, will be as at March 31, 2023.
+As a result, the employer contribution rate was decreased from 2.36% to 1.63% of covered payroll effective April 1, 2023.
+The actuarial valuation as at March 31, 2023 determined the liabilities in the fund have slightly exceeded assets which has caused the rate to increase in April 1, 2024.
+The next scheduled valuation, expected to be received during the fiscal year ending March 31, 2025, will be as at March 31, 2024.